- Pro Video

 A camera that utilizes a prism and mirror system to project the image seen by the lens onto a focusing screen located below the prism housing.
 The image the user sees in the viewfinder is identical to the image being recorded.
 The advantage of SLRs is that you get to view the exact scene the camera will be recording.

-The standard color gamut for Windows operating systems. sRGB is also the “lowest common denominator” for color standards, as it can be reproduced on the least expensive computer screens.
+The standard color gamut for Windows operating systems. sRGB is also the “lowest common denominator” for color standards, because it can be reproduced on the least expensive computer screens.
 Adobe RGB is a wider-gamut color space, and is preferred for those seeking higher accuracy in color rendition.

 Storage Card (Memory Card)